fgindraud/localshare/Readme.md

 Details about dependencies can be found in the `build/*/requirement.sh` files.

 Binaries can be found in the release section.
-They are standalone (icons & such are included), but they do not include Qt or Bonjour libraries.
-The mac binary assumes a homebrew qt5 install, while the windows one has a statically compiled qt5.
+They are mostly standalone:
+- Icons are included for each platform.
+- Linux: uses the local Qt and Avahi libraries.
+- Mac OSX: assumes a homebrew install of Qt5 (Bonjour support is native).
+- Windows: shipped with a statically linked Qt5, requires the mDNSResponder on the system.

 Localshare may store some settings at user level (storage depends on the system, see the QtCore/QSettings documentation).